Schools and GED Preparation Programs

 Guilford Technical Community College's GED Preparation Programs

-Guilford Technical Community College (GTCC) is located in Jamestown, NC and enrolls over 11,000 students each year.
-GTCC offers over 70 certificate and degree programs through 11 departments.
+Guilford Technical Community College (GTCC) is located in Jamestown, NC and serves over 40,000 students each year.
 The college offers a free GED preparation course and online classes through the Basic Skills Department.

 General Educational Development Program

 This course prepares students for the GED exam by covering science, math, writing, reading and social studies skills.
-Courses are offered Monday through Friday during the day, as well as Monday through Thursday evenings.
-The class is free and students can borrow books for free or purchase them at the campus bookstore.
+Courses are held at both the Greensboro and High Point campuses Monday through Friday during the day, as well as Monday through Thursday evenings.
+The class is free.
+Students must attend orientation before starting classes.